 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly against against this choice.
 Typically a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
 It typically costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a unit, which when done right can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
 If this critical step is missed, your system will quickly stop operating, and you’ll need to get a new unit anyway.
+If you are dead set on exploring this option, then consult with an HVAC professional to determine your best alternative.

 Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
 It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.